MP-killer/JiaruZou.github.io/_news/annoucement_2.md

 inline: true
 related_posts: false
 ---
-One paper that I participated has been accepted to [NeurIPS 2023](https://nips.cc/). 🎉
+One paper that has been accepted to [NeurIPS 2023](https://nips.cc/). 🎉